UMN-LATIS/BubbleMachine/README.md

 **"audio:currentTimeDidUpdate"**

 Role: Unlike the other two audio events, which actively force the playback slider to jump to a specific time, this is the "passive" event.
-It triggers as the audio is playing back, letting other components know that the audio's currentTime has advanced so that the changes can be displayed in the UI.
+It triggers as the audio is playing back, letting other components know that the audio's currentTime has advanced so that highlights and other visual elements related to the current time can be displayed in the UI.

 * Source: AudioFileForm
 * Target: Bubbles

 **"audio:play"**

-Role: Allows the user to click the "play" button for a specific bubble in the AnnotationTable and trigger playback at that bubble's start_time.
+Role: Allows the user to click the "play" button for a specific bubble in the AnnotationTable and trigger playback at that bubble's start time.

 * Source: AnnotationTable
 * Target: AudioFileForm